ZigaSajovic/CppML/README.md

 ```
 This is used in *Policy Based Design*, where a user can specify a variadic collection of policies, which endow his class with additional functionality he selects.

-To that purpose, we need a metaprogram, that takes a variadic sequence of such policies, and generates the linear hierarchy that can be used as a base class:
+To that purpose, we need a metaprogram, that takes a variadic sequence of such policies, and generates a linear hierarchy that can be used as a base class:
 ```c++
 using WantedBase = Policy0<TopType,
                            Policy1<TopType,